Aggressively Defending Simple or Aggravated Assault Clients

 Whether you are charged with simple assault or aggravated assault, we can help!

-At The Law Firm of Walter K. Schreyer you get the big firm experience with the small firm individualized attention and affordable rates.
+At Schreyer Law Firm LLC you get the big firm experience with the small firm individualized attention and affordable rates.
 In New Jersey, assault offenses can be classified as simple assault and aggravated assault.
 Simple assault, a disorderly persons offense, carries up to six months in jail.
-Aggravated assault which can include a second, third or fourth degree charge has much more dire consequences resulting from a conviction such as a minimum of 18 months in jail.
+Aggravated assault which can include a second, third or fourth-degree charge has much more dire consequences resulting from a conviction such as a minimum of 18 months in jail.

 Why Hire an Attorney for Your Assault Case?